White Oleander (film): Plot

-Astrid tells Ingrid of Claire's death, and that she was returned to MAC.
-Blaming Ingrid for the suicide, Astrid announces she will not visit again.
-Now back at MAC, Paul tells Astrid that as he turns 18 soon, he will move to New York.
-He asks her to join him, but she coldly refuses.
-Astrid passes up good foster parent candidates for Russian immigrant Rena Gruschenka, who uses kids as laborers for her flea market business.
-With Rena, she becomes more cold and matches her outward appearance with her inside demeanor.
-Her mother's attorney, Susan Vallares, already under Ingrid's spell, approaches Astrid, offering anything she wants in exchange for lying for her mother in court.
-Astrid refuses, but Rena tells her she's stupid to turn down money.
-Rena offers to make her an equal partner in her business, saying she has nowhere better to go but Astrid balks at the idea.
+Devastated by the loss of Claire, Astrid blames Ingrid for the suicide and announces she will not visit again.
+Paul reveals he will leave MAC on turning 18 and move to New York.
+Astrid refuses his request to join him, and Astrid passes up good foster parent candidates for Russian immigrant Rena Gruschenka, who uses kids as laborers for her flea market business.
+Ingrid's attorney, Susan Vallares, offers Astrid anything she wants in exchange for lying for her mother in court.
+Astrid refuses, and also refuses Rena's offer to make her an equal partner in her business.

-Astrid surprises Ingrid one final time in prison.
-Her appearance has changed dramatically.
-In control over her mother for once, Astrid demands answers about her past in exchange for testifying that Barry committed suicide.
-She hammers her mom with questions about Barry, her father, Claire, and a woman named Annie, whom Astrid vaguely recalls from her toddler years.
-Astrid seeks letters from Paul at a local comic book shop.
-He soon shows up in LA and they renew their relationship.
-He accompanies Astrid to her mother's trial as she awaits her time to testify.
-The courtroom empties early, and she goes to see what happened.
-Susan explains that Ingrid instructed her to not include Astrid's testimony.
-Ingrid and Astrid stare at one another as she is led away.
-Gutted, Astrid watches as her mother is taken back to prison.
-Paul asks what happened, and she says her mother finally let her go.
+Astrid surprises Ingrid with a final prison visit and demands answers about her past in exchange for testifying that Barry committed suicide.
+Astrid renews her relationship with Paul and they attend Ingrid's trial together.
+When the courtroom empties early, Susan explains that Ingrid instructed her to not include Astrid's testimony.
+Ingrid and Astrid stare at one another as she is led away back to prison.
+Astrid realizes her mother finally let her go.